-As Chad buries slain leader Idriss Déby, rebel threat looms
+As Chad buries leader Idriss Déby, France’s influence is front and center

 Kaka’s ascension violated democratic norms, he added.
 The speaker of the National Assembly, Haroun Kabadi, had been next in line, according to the Chadian constitution.

+Félix Romadoumngar Nialbé, an opposition leader who won 1.9 percent of the vote earlier this month, was among the Chadian politicians calling for the temporary leadership to recognize the constitution and quickly plan a new election.

+“We should set up a dialogue panel so that everyone participates,” he said, “and so that we can have lasting peace.”

-The Chadian regime is central to France’s security strategy in the region, said Nathaniel Powell, an associate researcher at the U.K.'s Lancaster University focused on the relationship.
+Déby’s regime was central to France’s security strategy in the region, said Nathaniel Powell, an associate researcher at the U.K.'s Lancaster University focused on the relationship.

-The European power, which colonized much of West and Central Africa, has deep business ties in the region — and wants to keep the terrorism threat away from Paris.
+The European power, which colonized much of West and Central Africa, has deep business ties in the region — and wants to keep the threat of terrorism away from Paris.

 “The French have made very clear statements that they would much prefer an unconstitutional stability,” Powell said, rather “than a potentially messy transition.”

-Macron sat next to Déby’s son at the funeral in N’Djamena, where he addressed a crowd of dignitaries and military officers in camouflage fatigues.
-Photos showed people weeping behind face masks.

-“We are standing and will stand alongside you,” the French president said.

-Paquette reported from Washington and Noack from Paris.
-Lesley Wroughton in Cape Town, South Africa, and Borso Tall in Dakar, Senegal, contributed to this report.
+Paquette reported from Washington, Noack from Paris and Tall from Dakar, Senegal.
+Lesley Wroughton in Cape Town, South Africa, contributed to this report.

 Read more: